Hyperhidrosis: treating excessive sweating

 Equally it is important to rule out a simple cause, such as heat or temperature of the room, or heavy clothing layers.

-How is hyperhidrosis diagnosed?
+How is Excessive Sweating Hyperhidrosis diagnosed?

 If a patient presents in your pharmacy with excessive sweating, it is important to establish if they have already been diagnosed by a doctor, to rule out any serious underlying causes.